 Anantasila is a Hotel situated directly on the beach in Khao Takiap, 7km from Hua Hin center, in beautiful surroundings.
 This is Hua Hin’s best beach for wheelchair users.
 They have spacious rooms but it is not designed specifically for the disabled.
 So you must bring your own equipment, like an elevated toilet seat with supporting handles.

 Baan Khao Lak Resort – I have not been here yet, so don’t know more than I can find on the internet.
-But I think i will visit this place next time I’m in Thailand.
+But I think I will visit this place next time I’m in Thailand.

 Transportation from Bangkok to Hua Hin (about 200km) can be done with a normal taxi if the disabled person can transfer to the front seat in the car.
-You can find a lot of taxis outside the airport in Bangkok, but always confirm the price of the ride before getting into the car because many drivers will take advantage and overcharge at really high rate.
+You can find a lot of taxis outside the airport in Bangkok, but always confirm the price of the ride before getting into the car because many drivers will take advantage and overcharge at a really high rate.
 The normal price from Bangkok to Hua Hin is from 1500-4000 baht (50-170 US dollars) and will depend on the type of car.
-I have taken many taxi rides and never pay more than 60 dollars for a VIP car (Toyota Camry or same standard) from Bangkok to Hua Hin.
+I have taken many taxi rides and never pay more than 60 dollars for a VIP car (Toyota Camry or the same standard) from Bangkok to Hua Hin.
 Again, always be 100% sure about the price before you get in a taxi in Thailand.

-Train is NEVER accessible in Thailand, so it’s only for people with some kind of function in the legs.
+The train is NEVER accessible in Thailand, so it’s only for people with some kind of function in the legs.
 I tried a train 1 time, but it will never happen again.

 If you want to know even more about traveling to Thailand in a wheelchair then visit my website.